jessebmiller/cyphernoided2600/cyphernoided2600.md

 You can wing it at the table, or prep it ahead of time.
 Follow your kink.
 Use the current fucked up situation as inspiration.

-PC, Introduce yourself through your conspiracy theory and living conditions.
+PC, introduce yourself through your conspiracy theory and living conditions.
 Answer:
    - What powerful conspiracy fucked your life up?
    - What is their true purpose?
    - What are they hiding?